Custom Detection Rules

 |---|---|

-| Test rules before enabling | Enable untested rules in production |
+| Test thoroughly before enabling | Enable untested rules in production |

-| Document rule purpose in description | Leave rules without context |
+| Use metadata (author, description, severity) | Leave rules without context |

-| Use appropriate severity levels | Mark everything as critical |
+| Set appropriate risk levels | Mark everything as critical |

 Availability